Hopp til hovedinnholdet

 The names identified in the above-mentioned report will be subject to sanctions.
 Sanctions may consist of inadmissibility to the United States, revocation of visas and freezing/blocking of all property of any person identified (provided that such property is or comes within US territory or within the possession or control of a US person).
 However, the NDAA allows for a grace period, giving persons and entities 30 days to wind down operations that would otherwise expose them to sanctions.

 As the pipeline itself is near completion, and several companies involved in the construction had already wound down their operations at the time of enactment, the new sanctions are believed to have limited effect.
-Nevertheless, the Swiss-Dutch company Allseas Group, who was participating in the pipe laying using two vessels, has reportedly suspended its work on the pipeline in order to avoid US sanctions contained in the NDAA, which may potentially jeopardize the pipeline's planned completion date.
+Nevertheless, the Swiss-Dutch company Allseas Group, who was participating in the pipe laying using two vessels, has reportedly suspended its work on the pipeline in order to avoid US sanctions contained in the NDAA, which may potentially jeopardise the pipeline's planned completion date.
 That being said, Russian officials claim that there are alternative options for finishing construction.
 Reportedly, Russian Prime Minister Medvedev thus expects the pipeline to be completed in a matter of months.

 For further background about the Nord Stream 2 project and the long-standing US opposition against it, we refer to our previous Sanctions Alert of 3 July 2019.